Retrium/dev-candidate/code-challenge/README.md

 Welcome to the Retrium Developer Code Challenge!

 For this challenge, you will spend a couple hours implementing and testing an implementation of Conway's Game of Life in pure JavaScript.
-You may use any testing framework you like (or none at all), as long as you submit some test cases along with your work.
+You will be provided with configurations and samples with which to unit test your work.

 Are you ready to show us what you've got?
 Then read on!